 - Australian Human Rights Commission Act 1986, section 46PU:

-The Attorney-General may help a person commencing proceedings for unlawful discrimination in the Federal Court or Federal Magistrates Court.
+The Attorney-General may help a person commencing proceedings for unlawful discrimination in the Federal Court or Federal Circuit Court.

 - Competition and Consumer Act 2010, section 170: